Table of Contents

 The first step on the road to sustainability starts with awareness of alternative options to wasteful practices, like the several solutions that have been highlighted in this series.

-Waste management is often a complete afterthought for most cannabis organizations — if they’re even thinking about it at all.
+Waste management, including what to do with all that cannabis plastic packaging, is often a complete afterthought for most cannabis organizations — if they’re even thinking about it at all.
 That’s why educational awareness is crucial for changing attitudes and behavior towards the reuse, reduction, and recycling of cannabis waste streams.

 The more people that are aware there’s a huge waste problem in the cannabis industry, the more our society is armed with the knowledge to change harmful practices through innovation and collaboration with one another.